DefinitelyRus/ProjectSentientIntelligence/Idea drafts/Basic Info.md

     - Optional: Secure an adequately sized perimeter that extends to the rooftop.
 2. Find the experimental cure.
     - Find the formula drafts.
-    - Find the experiemental cure vials.
+    - Find the experimental cure vials.
     - Find the chemistry lab.
 3. Follow and iterate on the formula drafts.
     - Find the necessary ingredients (see formula drafts for a short list of possible formulas).